ignite/cli/docs/2 Architecture/3 Standard Modules.md

 Those modules are typically installed on default when using starport.
 There are a range of modules that are also part of the Cosmos SDK, additionally some other public modules have already reached a major level of usage and acceptance.
 We will look at more advanced modules in the next Chapter.

-## Summary

-- The basic modules form the foundation of a Cosmos SDK blockchain.
-- The modules allow for account management, sending Tokens, managing supply and blockchain access.
-- Modules are "plug-and-play" for the Cosmos SDK.

 ## Using modules

 With starport you can add a module with the command `starport add modulename`.
 When adding a module manually to a blockchain application, it requires to edit the `app/app.go` and the `myappcli/main.go` with the according entries.
 Starport manages the code edits and additions for you conviniently.